ansys/aali-flowkit/doc/source/api_reference/externalfunctions/index.md

 Parameters:

 - criteriaSuggestions: current list of criteria suggestions
-- availableAttributes: the list of available attributes
+- availableSearchCriteria: the list of available search criteria \(GUIDs\)
+- traceID: the trace ID in decimal format
+- spanID: the span ID in decimal format

 Returns:

-- filtered: the list of criteria suggestions excluding those that do not match any of the available attributes
+- filtered: the list of criteria suggestions excluding those that do not match any of the available search criteria
+- childSpanID: the child span ID created for this operation

 <a name="FinalizeMessage"></a>
 ## func FinalizeMessage